Before each infusion

 • Use laundry detergents made for sensitive skin and without perfumes

-• Wear gloves during activities that could cause nail infections (for example, cleaning)
+• Wear gloves during activities that could cause nail infection (for example, cleaning)

 During treatment, your care team can help prevent or manage side effects